mlopezracine/cart415/README.md

 As a silly joke (_easter egg?_), I named the enemy prefab (and anything related to them) "handDarkness", as a reference to Ursula K. Le Guin's novel "The Left Hand of Darkness".
 Even the cutout image is left-handed.
 Nothing in the game ever refer to the novel at all; This was mostly for my own personal enjoyment.

 Ce lundi, cette grande dame s'est éteinte, laissant un immense vide dans l'univers de la littérature de science-fiction.
 Cette nouvelle ébranle mon petit coeur de libraire.
-Maintenant, j'espère cette infime référence rend, d'une certaine manière, hommage à cette extraordinaire auteure. _And, if you haven't yet, please go read one of her novels._
+Maintenant, j'espère cette infime référence rend, d'une certaine manière, hommage à cette  extraordinaire autrice. _And, if you haven't yet, please go read one of her novels._